mauricewipf/mauwi-wc/README.md

 # mauwi-wc (Web Components)

-mauwi-wc is a UI Components Library to build customizable websites and web applications.
+mauwi-wc is an Open Source UI Component Library to build customizable websites and web applications.
 It is based on the Open Web Standard [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) and is built with [Lit Elements](https://lit.dev).

 ## Installation

+1. Clone project from GitHub: https://github.com/mauricewipf/mauwi-wc
-`npm install`
+2. `npm install`

 ## How to create a new component